dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

 [5*IR/6, IR/2, IR/2, IR/2, IR/3, IR/3, IR/3]
 ```

-These results are in line with typical [intuitive solutions](http://web.physics.ucsb.edu/~lecturedemonstrations/Composer/Pages/64.42.html) of the resistor-cube problem, which typically look for the `5*R/6` equivalent-resistance between nodes zero and one.
+These results are in line with more common [intuitive solutions](http://web.physics.ucsb.edu/~lecturedemonstrations/Composer/Pages/64.42.html) of the resistor-cube problem, which typically look for the `5*R/6` equivalent-resistance between nodes zero and one.
 Sympy was kind enough to give us the other six node-voltages for free.
 (They also line up with the intuitive method.)

 In practice, this sort of symbolic analysis is pretty, pretty rare.
 Both the matrix inversion and symbolic solution prove aways too costly for all but the smallest toy-circuits.
 Instead numeric values are adopted for parameters and component values (and therefore, the matrix elements), and numeric techniques are used to find solutions.
 For example with parameter value of `I*R=1.0V`, we can use numeric solvers such as `numpy.linalg` to solve the same system: